monder/mount-ebs/README.md

 ### behavior

 Mount command will try to attach and mount volume.
-It will only mount if the volume is already attached.
-It tries to attach to the first available device `/dev/sd[a-p]` and will keep retrying until it succeeds or there will be no working device names left.
+If the volume is already attached, tt will mount it.
+It tries to attach to the first available device `/dev/sd[f-p]` and will keep retrying until it succeeds or there will be no valid device names left on the host.

 Unmount will try to unmount and detach volume.
-If the mountpoint is in use the operation is a noop.
-It is usefol for situations when multiple resources want to use the volume.
+If the mountpoint is in use, the operation is a noop.
+It is useful for situations when multiple resources want to use the same volume.